timsbiomed/jpaserver-scripts/README.md

 directly, with either jetty or tomcat as servlet containers to no avail.

 ## TL;DR
 - First off, install postgres if you want to use it.
-There's a step below where we have to decide between H2 and an install of postgres.
+There's a step below where we have to decide between H2 and an install of postgres, and postgres as installed by postgresapp or how it's running on the azure server.
   - https://postgresapp.com/
   - I haven't written instructions for any configuration you have to do after installing it.
 It might be set up pretty well and the application.yaml ile here defaults to what I have for my postgresapp on my mac.
 Create the database called hapifhir, not just a server, but a databse, with createdb.
+- if you haven't before, git lfs install, for the big files in the ontology cache.
+You'll know you need it, if they are ridiculously small.
+  - if you've already cloned the repo, the files in ontology_cache will be too small.
+Re-download each with git lfs pull <file>
 - In a terminal window with a bash or z-shell, from the top-level directory of the git repo where you found this file:
   - git export <branch> > jpaserver-scripts.tar
   - copy that file to the machine or place you want to deploy on